Toon (role-playing game)

 Toon is a comedy tabletop role-playing game in which the players take the roles of cartoon characters.
 It is subtitled The Cartoon Roleplaying Game.
 Toon was designed by Greg Costikyan and developed by Warren Spector, and first published in 1984 by Steve Jackson Games.

+In December 2025, development of a second edition was announced.

 Development

 Jeff Dee came up with the idea of creating a role-playing game based on cartoons when he and Greg Costikyan were talking with several other designers about genres that no one had designed game systems for; although they agreed that such a game would be impossible to design, Costikyan designed Toon a few years later as a full game with the assistance of Warren Spector.

+In December 2025, Steve Jackson Games announced that a second edition of Toon is in development, with a BackerKit launched in December 2025 stating a plan to release by December 2026.